MBS Logo

 The BSP prepares students particularly well for positions in digital management, start-ups or innovation-driven companies.
 The focus on practical projects and entrepreneurial thinking makes graduates flexible, especially in dynamic, creative working environments - for example in business development or product management.

-Reviews of the three Master's programmes
+Reviews of the three Master's programs

 International Business (M.A.)